Are you guilty of ever thinking…

 It takes longer to explain it to somebody else, I might as well do it myself

 Yes!
-The first time you explain a task it takes time and sometimes those 5 minute tasks seem easier to do yourself, it’s done then.
-But how many times a week or a year do you have to do that task.
+The first time you explain a task it takes time and sometimes those 5 minute tasks seem easier to do yourself.
+But how many times a week, month or year do you have to do that task?
 It adds up.

 I can’t afford it right now I guess I’m gonna have to do it myself

 Is this a scenario you can relate to?

 Let’s say a consultant charges out at $299 per hour.

 He spent 3 hours of his time working on a PowerPoint pitch which took him away from billable work.

 The pitch would have taken us half that time to format, create and proof at a cost of $90.

 John lost $209 by working on the project himself.